top of page

 This outcome reflects the power of organized, professional industry representation.
 CaCOA's leadership in coordinating the coalition, combined with respectful engagement with Assemblymember Irwin's office, created the conditions for meaningful dialogue.

-Rather than confrontational opposition, CaCOA presented sound data-driven concerns, highlighting the unintended public health or fiscal consequences.
+Rather than confrontational opposition, CaCOA presented sound data-driven concerns.
+They highlighted the unintended public health or fiscal consequences of the original bill.
 The amendment process demonstrates that California policymakers respond when industry stakeholders bring evidence, foster meaningful relationships with policymakers, and offer constructive alternatives.

-As California's cannabis market faces ongoing challenges, including declining sales, increased competition from the illicit market, and evolving regulatory pressures, advocacy organizations that maintain credibility and strategic focus become invaluable resources for both members and legislators seeking to understand complex policy implications.
+As California's cannabis market faces ongoing challenges, including declining sales, increased competition from the illicit market, and evolving regulatory pressures, advocacy organizations that maintain credibility and strategic focus become invaluable resources.
+They serve both members and legislators seeking to understand complex policy implications.

 ab 762 california cannabis vaporizers